Accessible Arts NSW

 Burn Rubber Burn is a health and fitness program developed for individuals with a physical disability.

-Burn Rubber Burn currently operates within the PCYC across four centres in metropolitan Sydney: Bankstown, Daceyville, Minto, Penrith and Sutherland.
+Burn Rubber Burn currently operates within the PCYC across five centres in metropolitan Sydney: Bankstown, Daceyville, Minto, Penrith and Sutherland.

 For more information you can visit their website at www.burnrubberburn.epage.at